gyan277/PYTHON-GROUP-22/README.md

-import collections

 def display_catalog(catalog):
     """
-    Displays the product catalog with product names and prices.
+    Displays the 1product catalog with product names and prices.
     """
     print("\n--- Product Catalog ---")
     if not catalog: